 New MacBook Pro 2016 vs Surface Book i7: Microsoft and Apple have two directly competing high-end laptops.
-We compare to see which is right for you.
+We compare all the key specs and features to see which one is right for you.

 Having finally gotten around to building its own laptop last year in the original Surface Book, Microsoft is back in 2016 with a subtle revision.
 The Surface Book i7 looks familiar, but packs a much greater punch.

 Mere days after Microsoft's announcement, Apple announced its own premium laptop overhaul.
 The latest 13-inch MacBook Pro looks to be a considerable step forward from the previous model – but then, it needed to be.
 The last major Major MacBook Pro update was four years ago.

 So how do Apple's and Microsoft's latest 13-inch laptops stack up, spec for spec?
 It's the best of macOS versus the best of Windows.